DataBiosphere/terra-resource-janitor/README.md

 ```
 docker run -e VAULT_TOKEN=$(cat ~/.vault-token) -it broadinstitute/dsde-toolbox:dev vault read secret/dsde/terra/kernel/integration/{$NAMESPACE}/crl_janitor/postgres/{db-creds|stairway-db-creds}
 ```
+The db instance name can be also found under `...crl_janitor/postgres/instance` in vault.

 Note that you must stop the local postgres first to free the 5432 port.
 See [this document](https://cloud.google.com/sql/docs/postgres/connect-admin-proxy) for more details.